-It didn’t happen overnight, but one step at a time, by applying these seven simple tips, I can say confidently that my inner hoarder has been put in permanent time-out.
+It didn’t happen overnight, but one step at a time, by applying these seven simple tips, I can say with confidence that my inner hoarder has been put in permanent time-out.

-Only a very small percentage of the world’s population display clinical hoarding characteristics.
+Only a very small percentage of the world’s population displays clinical hoarding characteristics.
 If you think you might have a hoarding problem, reach out to a therapist for help.

-A dear friend offered to take all of it to her house where over many months (years?) she gifted and distributed all of it.
+My dear friend Rosalie offered to take all of it to her house where over many months she gifted and distributed all of it.
 Her act of kindness was a gift I’ll never forget.
 It was my turning point as I discovered the joy of letting go, of freeing myself from the burden of too much stuff.

 I collected teacups.
 I had dozens, all of them very old and [I thought] precious.
-I only had them because I inherited them.
+I only had them because I inherited them along with some kind of self-imposed need to enhance and expand the collection in order to one day pass it on to the next generation.
 They were never my idea, never my style.

-Once I realized this, and that it would not dishonor my mother-in-law in any way, it was easy to give them away.
+Once I realized this, and that I would not be dishonoring my mother-in-law in any way. it was easy to give them away.
 If you struggle with overwhelming collections, consider keeping the one most prized in the collection, take pictures of the rest, and find a way to get rid of them.

 The neighborhood website, Nextdoor.com, has given me so much joy.
 Joining puts me in contact with others in my neighborhood where we share news, information, as well as offer things for free or for sale.
 I love this because it gives good stuff that we no longer need or enjoy a new home.

-I do a lot of talking to myself these days and I meanwhile in my “slippery” places like Costco and Amazon.
-And before dropping a mail-order catalog into the trash.
+I do a lot of talking to myself these days and I mean in my “slippery” places like Costco and Amazon.
+And before dropping the LLBean or Pottery Barn mail-order catalog into the trash.